-In addition to surveys, the proponents conducted interviews with co-working space managers and frequent users to gather qualitative insights.
+In addition to surveys, the researchers conducted interviews with co-working space managers and frequent users to gather qualitative insights.
 These semi-structured interviews explored common issues such as overbooking, communication gaps between clients and space providers, and lack of smart management tools.
 The feedback gathered supported the integration of real-time calendar syncing, automated notifications, and an in-app chat system to enhance user interaction and booking transparency.

 Given that the system aims to cater to a wide range of users, including students and professionals, the interviews and surveys were conducted with careful consideration of ethical research practices, including informed consent and data confidentiality.
 The combination of both data gathering methods ensured that the development of FlexiDesk is grounded in real user needs, supports digital transformation in workspace management, and promotes a more efficient, accessible, and intelligent co-working environment.